Aryan-Kanuparti/holiday-food-analysis/README.md

 ### 1. **is_holiday_season**
 The **is_holiday_season** column indicates whether the recipe was submitted during a holiday season.
 I chose this feature because holiday seasons often influence people’s cooking behaviors and preferences, which could impact the ratings of recipes.
-I one-hot encoded this column to convert it into a usable feature for the model, just like we did for the baseline model.
+I one-hot encoded this column to convert it into a usable feature for the model, just like I did for the baseline model.
 This encoding ensures that the model can account for any potential seasonal effect on recipe ratings.

 ### 2. **sugar (PDV) and total_fat (PDV) - Log Scaled**
 The **sugar (PDV)** and **total_fat (PDV)** columns represent the amount of sugar and fat in the recipe, measured in percentage of the daily value.
 These features were heavily skewed, with their distributions shifted to the right.
 To address this, I applied a **log transformation** to both columns.
 Log transformations help normalize these skewed features and reduce the impact of outliers, making the model more sensitive to the data's distribution.
 I hypothesize that this transformation improves the model's ability to predict ratings by providing a more stable relationship between sugar/fat content and the outcome.